btmxh/nrs/specification.md

 3. Factor scores: Basically subscores of subscores.
   a.
 Emotion factor scores:

-  Emotions are group by two properties: Pleasant (Unpleasant or Pleasant) and Active/Calm (Activated, Calm,Moderate).
+  Emotions are group by two properties: Pleasant (Unpleasant or Pleasant) and Active/Calming (Activated, Calming, Moderate).

   Some example emotions: